https://jacksonandfrank.com/blog/how-to-hire-contractors-in-belgium

 • Payment: Employees receive a regular salary with benefits, whereas contractors are paid per project or on an hourly basis.
 Payment terms should be clearly defined in the contract.

-• Tax and Social Security: Employers handle taxes and social security for employees, but contractors manage their own contributions and VAT registration if earnings exceed the threshold.
+• Tax and social security: Employers handle taxes and social security for employees, but contractors manage their own contributions and VAT registration if earnings exceed the threshold.
 For more on filing, check Belgium's MyMinFin site

-Direct Engagement
+Direct engagement

 In direct engagement, companies work directly with self-employed contractors.
 These individuals handle their own taxes, VAT, and social security contributions.
 Companies and contractors agree on the project scope, deadlines, and payment terms.
 It’s important to clearly distinguish between independent contractors and employees to avoid misclassification issues